Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

-Without a doubt, one of the best ways to help your client along towards self-efficacy is by setting goals that are realistic and reachable.
+Undoubtedly, one of the best ways to help your client toward self-efficacy is by setting realistic and reachable goals.

-And yes, there should be a long-term goal in mind always but it’s the smaller goals along the way that are key to self-efficacy.
+And yes, there should always be a long-term goal in mind, but the smaller goals along the way are key to self-efficacy.

 Starting out, it becomes a process of building your clients up.

-A small success, even though seemingly insignificant can mean a whole lot to them.
+Even though seemingly insignificant, a small success can mean a lot to them.

-This means their self-efficacy will improve and then they are ready for even larger challenges.
+This means their self-efficacy will improve, and then they will be ready for even larger challenges.

 The power of positivity